justEhmadSaeed/DCGFM/README.md

 ## OFA with DCGFM

 ### Data preparation
-Most datasets can be downloaded automatically by the code, and Here are the datasets and models requiring manual download.
+Most datasets can be downloaded automatically by the code, and here are the datasets and models requiring manual download.

 Please download the following model and place it in the `OFA/cache_data/model` directory: